 In 1991, Janet Napolitano entered the public stage serving as attorney for Anita Hill during Senate testimony against then-U.S. Supreme Court nominee Clarence Thomas.
 Hill accused Thomas of sexual harassment while she worked for him at the Equal Employment Opportunity Commission.
-In 1993, President Bill Clinton appointed Napolitano U.S. Attorney for the District of Arizona.
-While there, she pushed for innovative gun laws including the Youth Handgun Safety Act making it illegal to transfer a handgun to a minor knowing that the weapon is to be used in a crime.
-She also prosecuted one of the first Violence Against Women cases in the country prosecuting offenders who crossed state lines to commit acts of domestic violence.
-Napolitano also led a cooperative effort of local, state, and federal prosecutors to bolster prosecution of violent and dangerous offenders and prosecuted the first "Three Strikes" cases in Arizona.
+In 1993, President Bill Clinton appointed Napolitano U.S. attorney for the District of Arizona.
+While there, Napolitano pushed for innovative gun laws, including the Youth Handgun Safety Act, making it illegal to transfer a handgun to a minor when it is known that the weapon will be used in a crime.
+She also prosecuted one of the first Violence Against Women cases in the country, prosecuting offenders who crossed state lines to commit acts of domestic violence.
+Napolitano also led a cooperative effort of local, state and federal prosecutors to bolster prosecution of violent and dangerous offenders, and prosecuted the first "Three Strikes" cases in Arizona.

-In 1998, Janet Napolitano ran and won the office of Arizona Attorney General where she focused on consumer protection and general law enforcement.
-She defended Arizona's death penalty law all the way to the Supreme Court.
-The law allowed capital punishment cases to be heard before a judge, not a jury.
-The Court however, disagreed stating such cases must be heard before a jury.
-While Attorney General she gained national attention again when she spoke at the 2000 Democratic National Convention.
-This was just three weeks after having a mastectomy for cancer she'd developed in 1998.
+In 1998, Napolitano ran and won election to the position of Arizona attorney general, where she focused on consumer protection and general law enforcement.
+She defended Arizona's death penalty law—allowing capital punishment cases to be heard before a judge, not a jury—all the way to the Supreme Court.
+The Court, however, disagreed, stating that such cases must be heard before a jury.
+Napolitano gained national attention again while serving as attorney general in 2000, when she spoke at the Democratic National Convention just three weeks after having a mastectomy for cancer she'd developed in 1998.

 Governor of Arizona

-Janet Napolitano also made a reputation for herself setting a record for the total number of vetoes in a single session (58) and during her second term as governor she issued record 115 vetoes.
-Among these was a bill to crack down on employers who hired illegal aliens and authorized police to arrest illegal immigrants on trespassing charges for merely being in the state.
-She said the bill was too weak at penalizing guilty employers and enforcing the trespassing law would overwhelm police.
+Napolitano also made a reputation for herself by setting a record for the total number of vetoes in a single session (58), and during her second term as governor, she issued a record 115 vetoes.
+Among these was a bill to crack down on employers who hire illegal aliens and authorize law-enforcement officials to arrest illegal immigrants on trespassing charges for just being in the state.
+Napolitano explained that she believed the bill was too weak at penalizing guilty employers, and that enforcing the trespassing law would have overwhelmed police.

 Secretary of Homeland Security

-On January 11, 2008, Janet Napolitano endorsed then-Senator Barack Obama for president.
-After the election, she was appointed to the Obama-Biden transition team and in January, 2009, was nominated and confirmed as United States Secretary of Homeland Security.
-While serving as Secretary, she has forged new partnerships with international allies and expanded information sharing with federal, state, and local law enforcement agencies.
+On January 11, 2008, Janet Napolitano endorsed then-Senator Barack Obama for the U.S. presidency.
+After the election, she was appointed to the Obama-Biden transition team, and in January 2009, she was nominated and confirmed as U.S. secretary of Homeland Security.
+While serving as secretary, she forged new partnerships with international allies and expanded information sharing with federal, state and local law-enforcement agencies.

-However, in her first year as Secretary, Napolitano suffered from several bouts of "misspeak."
-In April, 2009, she incorrectly claimed the 9/11 terrorists entered the United States from Canada, provoking an angry response from the Canadian ambassador.
+However, in her first year as secretary, Napolitano suffered from several bouts of "misspeak."
+In April 2009, she incorrectly claimed that the September 11, 2001, terrorists had entered the United States from Canada, provoking an angry response from the Canadian ambassador.
 That same month, the Department of Homeland Security produced an internal threat assessment report that cited "disgruntled returning military veterans" as possible targets for recruitment by right-wing extremist groups.
-Napolitano made multiple apologies for any offense experienced by veterans in the assessment and promised to meet to discuss the report.
-The American Legion criticized the report while the Veterans of Foreign Wars praised it, though they agreed it could have been worded differently.
+Napolitano made multiple apologies for any offense experienced by veterans in the assessment, and promised to meet to discuss the report.
+The American Legion criticized the report while the Veterans of Foreign Wars praised it, though the VFW agreed that it could have been worded differently.

-Then, in late December, 2009, in an interview with CNN's Candy Crowley discussing the attempted terrorist attack of the "underwear bomber” who tried to detonate explosives hidden in his underwear on a flight landing in Detroit, Napolitano claimed “the system worked."
-She later indicated her remarks were taken out of context and that that the system indeed had failed, and extensive review was under way.
+In late December 2009, in an interview with CNN's Candy Crowley discussing the attempted terrorist attack of the "underwear bomber," who tried to detonate explosives hidden in his underwear on a flight landing in Detroit, Michigan, Napolitano claimed that "the system worked."
+She later indicated that her remarks had been taken out of context and that the system had indeed failed, adding that extensive review was under way.

-Secretary Janet Napolitano continues to work on counterterrorism, border security and making sure the country is prepared and ready to respond to any threat.
-She continues to build upon the skills and resources of the young Department of Homeland Security deploying the necessary science and technology, forging partnerships between state, local and tribal governments, and the private sector to make the Department better equipped to protect the nation.
+Thereafter, Janet Napolitano continued to work on counterterrorism, border security and making sure the country was prepared and ready to respond to any threat.
+She also continued to build upon the skills and resources of the young Department of Homeland Security, forging partnerships between the private sector and state, local and tribal governments to make the department better equipped to protect the nation.